 Welcome to the Michigan International Camporee Homepage!

-Applications for the 2016 Michigan International Camporee are now open for:
+Applications for the 2016 Michigan International Camporee are now open except where noted for:

 - Michigan Crossroads Council host troops and crews

 - Patrols from BSA troops and crews in other councils - Applications are now closed for BSA troops and crews from other councils.
 All available spaces will be filled by current applicants.

 - Patrols from Canadian troops and companies in Scouts Canada and Association des Scouts du Canada

 - Contingents from WOSM-affiliated Scout associations in countries outside the U.S. and Canada

 - Members of the MIC 2016 staff from the United States (You do not need to spend the week at Northwoods to be an MIC 2016 staff member.)

 - Members of the Internatinal Service Team (IST) = MIC 2016 staff from countries other than the U.S.